DMovies - Your platform for thought-provoking cinema

 The first message that To a Land Unknown conveys is that the profound dehumanisation and degradation of Palestinians not only leaves them vulnerable, but turns good people into apparent degenerates.
 Danish-Palestinian director Mahdi Fleifel (who also co-wrote the movie script, alongside Fyzal Boulifa and Jason McColgan) does this didactic determination.
 Chatila and Reda are prepared to put other Palestinian refugees just like them through the wringer in order to achieve their objectives.
 The filmmaker attempts to balance this by repeatedly demonstrating that the two young men carry out their despicable actions with regret and empathy for the victims.
 Reda questions whether they should return €5 to the woman who they robbed in case she needs to buy medication, and both suffer with moral injury as they inflict pain on people of their nationality.

 Secondly, the movie wishes to demonstrate the complexity of the Palestinian diaspora.
 The aptly named co-production company Nakba FilmWorks leaves little doubt as to such intention.
 People are forced to leave their home in favour of a foreign continent, language and culture.
 The director’s family aimed for Sweden, and ended up in Denmark.
 He was partly raised in the Ain al-Hilweh refugee camp in Lebanon, and names his protagonist Chatila after a Palestinian settlement in Southern Beirut.
 The characters in a To a Land Known too have little clue as to where they may end up, just like the film title suggests.
-Fleifel makes it abundantly clear that the fate of Palestinians – real-life and fictitious – is as open-ended as his movie’s final denouement.
+Fleifel makes it abundantly clear that the fate of Palestinians – real-life and fiction – is as open-ended as his movie’s final denouement.

 To a Land Unknown showed in the Official Competition of the 2nd Mediterrane Film Festival (in Malta), when this piece was originally written.
 Also showing in the 4th Red Sea International Film Festival.
 The UK premiere takes place in October, during the 68th BFI London Film Festival.
+In cinemas on Friday, February 14th.

 By Victor Fraga - 28-06-2024